score-spec/docs/content/en/docs/Reference/score-schema-reference.md

 - **Valid options**: `score.dev/v1b1`

-`metadata`: an optional metadata description of your Workload.
+`metadata`: the metadata description of your Workload.

-- `name`: specifies a string.
+- `name`: specifies a string that can describe your Workload.

 ### Workload example